The Fed Declared Victory Over Inflation Too Soon

 More importantly, this shift might represent a change in the inflationary dynamic from lower to higher.

-The move is sudden and dramatic and is timed with the lower rates themselves, a policy which was designed to stop what the Fed believed to be an impending recession but carries the danger of kicking off a second wave of price increases that could be worse than the first one.
+The move is sudden and dramatic and is timed with the lower rates themselves, a policy that was designed to stop what the Fed believed to be an impending recession but carries the danger of kicking off a second wave of price increases that could be worse than the first one.

 Already we see the physical results of the last wave.
-The grocery stores are filled with products in packages that are smaller than five years ago.
+The grocery stores are filled with products in packages that are smaller than they were five years ago.
 This is called shrinkflation.
 If you doubt it, have a look at the size of a cheddar cheese ball this season compared with three seasons ago.

 Everywhere you spend these days, you encounter new processing fees, convenience fees, service fees, and strange impositions of charges for what used to be free.
 This deployment of fees to deal with price pressure and accounting squeezes is now embedded as part of our commercial lives.